rlf5497/olympic-data-warehouse/README.md

 ## 👋 About Me
 Hi.
 I'm **Reymart Felisilda**
-A Mechanical Project Engineer upskilling into Data Engineering, with a strong focus on:
+a Mechanical Project Engineer upskilling into Data Engineering, with a strong focus on:
 - Data Warehousing
 - SQL & Analytics Engineering
 - Dimensional Modeling